learn-co-curriculum/reading-ios-writing-initializers/README.md

     return self;
 }
 ```
-By doing this, the write of the `NSSortDescriptor` class has provided a means of creating a useful instance of that class without requiring knowledge or understanding of the `@selector(compare:)` argument that's necessary for the instance to operate.
-Convenience initializers, in a way, are like training wheels on a bicycle; they permit a limited and *safe* use of an object's full power to someone who isn't fully proficient at using it in it's true complexity.
+By doing this, the writer of the `NSSortDescriptor` class has provided a means of creating a useful instance of that class without requiring knowledge or understanding of the `@selector(compare:)` argument that's necessary for the instance to operate.
+Convenience initializers, in a way, are like training wheels on a bicycle; they permit a limited and *safe* use of an object's full power to someone who isn't fully proficient at using it in its true complexity.

 ### Writing a Convenience Initializer